• This field is for validation purposes and should be left unchanged.

 Keep the cultural things to do on a rainy day in Sydney going in one of Sydney’s best art galleries.

 The Art Gallery of New South Wales is home to incredible pieces of international and Australian art, and is physically beautiful in its own right.
-It’s free to visit and you could easily while away a rainy afternoon soaking up the beautiful collections under this gallery’s roof.
+It’s free to visit and you could easily while away a rainy afternoon soaking up the beautiful collections under the original gallery’s roof and in the Sydney Modern right next door.

 Read: Cremorne Point Walk – Sydney’s prettiest short walk